While we know that price is relevant, our data suggest that price alone is not the key metric.

 A chat with Alex van Kampen, Head of Product at Cargobase, discussing product related topics on the Cargobase platform.

 Often times the first metric that companies ask for is to see which of their providers is the cheapest.
 While we know that price is relevant and certain providers can be more competitive than others, our data suggest that that price alone is not the key metric.
 For one, especially with expedited shipments pricing or relative position of providers can vary greatly.
 The cheap company today can be the most expensive one tomorrow and vice versa.

 Therefore, the Cargobase platform offers different ways to view provider performance.
-The most straightforward is the ‘on-time performance’.
-This is an overview, per provider of who is on early, on-time or late and by how much on average.
+The most straightforward is the ‘on-time-performance'.
+This is an overview, per provider of who is on early, on-time, or late and by how much on average.
 This metric is available in default dashboards, but can also be extracted from raw data.

 Another default metric is the quoting performance.
-With quoting performance, we mean the number of times a provider is invited, how often they respond and how often they win.
+By quoting performance, we mean the number of times a provider is invited, how often they respond, and how often they win.
 There is no point in negotiating payment terms with a company that will never win your business for instance.
 But this data is also used to see if there are white spots in your global coverage, either for specific freight modes or lanes.